Everest base camp Helicopter Tour

 The best month for Everest Base Camp Helicopter Tour is from October to May, as these months usually have clear skies, stable weather, and good visibility for enjoying views of Mount Everest and the surrounding Himalayas.

-Yes, helicopters used for the Everest Base Camp Helicopter Tour are typically equipped with emergency oxygen to ensure passenger safety and comfort at high altitudes.
+Yes, helicopters used the oxygen during Everest Helicopter Tour are typically equipped with emergency oxygen to ensure passenger safety and comfort at high altitudes.
 While most travelers do not require oxygen due to the short duration spent at extreme elevations, having oxygen available provides added reassurance and support especially for those who may feel mild discomfort from altitude.
 The pilot and crew are trained to use it if needed, and landings at high points are kept for further reduce any altitude-related risks.

 There are typically no strict age restrictions for the Everest Base Camp Helicopter Tour.
 However, it’s important to consider the comfort and safety of all passengers, especially younger children and elderly individuals.
 It is advisable to check with the tour operator or Helicopter Company for any specific age recommendations or guidelines they may have in place to ensure a safe and enjoyable experience for everyone on board.